Tutorial: llmTools

 - Learn how to provide a tool on device

-- How to recognize tool-call event in the SSE stream and do the tool call
+- Recognize tool-call event in an SSE stream

 Back end: